Last updated Jul. 12, 2023 by Favour Chinaza

 In Wix, the templates are not fully responsive.
 So when choosing a template for your site, you’ll have to make some changes in the mobile editor to optimize the responsiveness of your site.

-Wix and Squarespace both offer powerful e-commerce tools that enable you to take your sales online.
-It becomes a bit difficult to pick out which one of them excels better than the other due to the unique tools they offer.
+Wix and Squarespace offer powerful e-commerce tools enabling you to start an e-commerce store and take your sales online.
+It becomes difficult to pick out which one excels better than the other due to the unique tools they offer.

 In Wix, you can only have access to the e-commerce function on a selected pricing plan.
 Not all pricing plan enables the e-commerce function.

 You can sell physical and digital products, subscriptions, and services on Squarespace.
 Wix allows for the sales of subscriptions and services through the use of third-party apps.

 Abandoned carts functionality is available on Wix and Squarespace, but it comes at an advanced and cheaper rate when using Wix.

 Regarding point-of-sale functionality, Wix allows you to accept payment from multiple countries, but Squarespace restricts you to only the US.

 Nevertheless, both Wix and Squarespace are among the best SEO tools and offer the primary features you need to run an online store.

 The higher you rank on Google search result pages, the more traffic your site gets, which is good for business.